CMU-Heinz-95702/lab5-cryptography/README.md

-# lab5-cryptography
+# lab5-cryptography    95-702 Lab 5

-Diffie-Hellman-Merkle Key Exchange
+## Diffie-Hellman-Merkle Key Exchange

-95-702 Lab 5
+In lecture, we discussed the famous key exchange problem.
+How do two parties, operating at a distance, agree on a symmetric key.
+The approach we study in this lab (a classic cryptographic protocol) was invented prior to the invention of RSA.

 In this lab, you will modify existing UDP-based client and socket programs to implement the Diffie-Hellman-Merkle key exchange.